haml/haml/REFERENCE.md

 This code will generate a syntax error, complaining about unbalanced brackets.
-In cases like this, the recommended workaround is output the code as a Ruby string to foce Haml to parse the code with Ruby.
+In cases like this, the recommended workaround is output the code as a Ruby string to force Haml to parse the code with Ruby.

     %span= "#{'{'}"